undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Sheep's Head

-A long-distance walking peninsula in West Cork — 88 km of waymarked old farm tracks between Bantry Bay and Dunmanus Bay
+A walking peninsula in West Cork: 88 km of waymarked old farm tracks between Bantry Bay and Dunmanus Bay, one farmhouse cheese, three villages.

 Sources & methodology